DyRize/DyRize/README.md

 - 📫 You can reach me on **contact@dylanleflour.fr**

-- 📄 Know about my experiences [here](https://www.dylanleflour.fr/about)
+- 📄 Know about my experiences [here](https://www.dylanleflour.fr/about) (website under maintenance, not available at the moment)

 <!-- - ⚡ Fun fact **...** -->